 Abdulkader has published a number of books, edited books, and numerous articles and book chapters on the study of religion, Islam in Africa and modern Islamic thought.

-He is currently working on on two inter-related areas of research.
-The first, contextual area, is the study of religious leaders in East Africa.
-This is a study of reformism among Muslim and Christian leaders, their impact on national and trans-national debates; and within religious publics.
-For the second project, Abdulkader returns to his earliest work on Islamists.
-This time, he is examining biographical self-reflections of Islamists who have been engaged in Islamic activism for over two decades.
-The study will examine such biographies in order to understanding Islamism from a psychology of religions perspective.
+Some of his past research included a study of religious leaders in East Africa.
+This study focused on reformism among Muslim and Christian leaders, their impact on national and trans-national debates; and within religious publics.
+On another project, Abdulkader returned to his earliest work on Islamists.
+He examined biographical self-reflections of Islamists who have been engaged in Islamic activism for over two decades.
+The study examined such biographies in order to understanding Islamism from a psychology of religions perspective.
+More recently, Abdulkader has launched an extensive study on Religion Education in South Africa, which broadly looks at the way in which religion is taught in schools across the nation.
+This project is funded by a grant from the National Research Foundation.

 2011.
 Human Rights in Modern Islamic Discourse.
 In The Transmission and Dynamics of the Textual Sources of Islam: Essays in Honour of Harald Motzki , ed. by Nicolet Boekhof-van der Voort, C.H.M.
 Versteegh, and Joas Wagemakers, 349-66.
 Leiden: Brill.